 This course integrates classroom and field instruction to introduce students to the fundamental principles of tropical biology and the natural history of tropical plants and animals.
 The ecological complexity of the tropics, the patterns of species diversity and the types of species interactions that characterize these systems are discussed in detail.

 OTS summer courses are open to all undergraduate students in good standing with their home institution who are at least 18 years of age and have a minimum 2.7 GPA.
 Students applying to the Tropical Biology summer course must have completed the equivalent of one year (or two semesters) of college-level biology (or related coursework) by the start of the course.
 Spanish language experience is not required.
-If you are unsure if you meet these requirements, please email firstname.lastname@example.org.
+If you are unsure if you meet these requirements, please contact us at firstname.lastname@example.org.

-You will be spending most of your time in four field stations operated by OTS, and will be visiting one other.
+You will be spending most of your time in four field stations operated by OTS, as well as visiting another.
 Below is a brief description of all the sites.
-Due to the number of rooms available to the course at each location, it may not always be possible to house all males and females in separate quarters.
+Due to the number of rooms available to the course at each location, it may not always be possible to house all students of the same gender in separate quarters.
 Accommodations range from large rooms of bunk beds to smaller rooms for four to six people.
 Sites are subject to change.

 Las Cruces Biological Station